Amantes de luna llena: Plot

-Across the city, a legend spreads of a man that sets women on fire and that he is a true master of exploring the feminine body.
-This man is Simón Luna, the most celebrated tourist guide responsible for taking vacationers to some of the most exotic locations in Venezuela.
-But one thing about Simón is that he has never truly fallen in love with any woman.
-But this will change with the appearance of Camila Rigores, a beautiful woman with an overpowering personality who is the daughter of Leon Rigores, owner of the biggest hotel in the capital.
+Simón Luna is a tourist guide responsible for taking vacationers to some of the most exotic locations in Venezuela.
+Rumors of his skill as a lover have also been spreading around his hometown.
+Notably, Simón has never truly fallen in love with any woman.
+This changes when he meets Camila Rigores, daughter of Leon Rigores, owner of the biggest hotel in the capital city.
 Camila has returned to Venezuela with the aim of managing her father's hotel, El Durado and revitalizing the tourism industry in the country.

 However, a tragedy occurs when her sister Isabel commits suicide due to unrequited love.
 In order to avenge her sister's death, Camila begins the search for the man that led her sister to commit suicide, and that man is none other than Simón.
 Camila draws out her plan for vengeance: she will seduce Simón and make him fall in love with her.

 Simón, who is unaware of Isabel's death, will be greatly affected by the appearance of Camila into his life and in one of the most impressive locations of nature in Venezuela.
 Camila makes Simón her business partner, and the two will begin the game of seduction that will ruin both of them.